SciML/DiffEqGPU.jl/docs/src/getting_started.md

 ## Example of Parameter-Parallelism with GPU Ensemble Methods

 On the other side of the spectrum, what if we want to solve tons of small ODEs?
-For this use case we would use the ensembling methods to solve the same ODE many times with different parameters.
+For this use case, we would use the ensemble methods to solve the same ODE many times with different parameters.
 This looks like:

 ```julia